skadzielawa/Lightweight-Developer-Social-Share-Buttons/README.md

 # Lightweight Developer Social Share Buttons
-Social sharing buttons WordPress plugin built with performance and privacy in mind.
+Social sharing buttons WordPress plugin built with performance, accessibility & privacy in mind.

 Use it to share current post/page on:
 * Twitter